abdusabri/fend-memory-game-project/README.md

 ## Project Summary

 This is the second project as part of my Front-End Web Development Nanodegree.
 It is a memory matching game.
 To practice HTML, CSS, and JavaScript I didn't use any frameworks.
 In order to win the game, a player has to match 8 pairs of cards.
+The game can be played [here](https://abdusabri.github.io/fend-memory-game-project/)

 ### Game Play Notes